 Ditto for the diamonds.
 However, the layout of the pattern has you cutting some apart.
 No worries.
 Just tuck them up under the seam allowances (as shown in lower right diamond above) and proceed cutting around them and gluing them as normal.
-The seam allowances are a wee bit smaller on these two pieces, as I didn’t need a full 1/4″ inch.
+I made a command decision to make my seam allowances a wee bit smaller on these two pieces, as I didn’t need a full 1/4″ inch.
 The seam allowances are at about 3/16″ of an inch, just a bit narrower than usual.

-After gluing them, I put them in a baggie and I print out the drawing (way above) of the block, and slip that into the bag, so I can keep things straight.
+After gluing them, I put them in a baggie with a printout of the drawing of the block, so I can keep things straight.

-Since the outer diamonds are all sewn together (or if you constructed them more traditionally, stitch them together first, then come to this step), you can start sewing them to the outer points, making sure that the curved edge is pointed towards the eventual circle.
+Since the outer golden diamonds are already sewn together (or if you constructed them more traditionally, stitch them together first, then come to this step), you can start sewing these golden diamonds to the outer orange point triangles, making sure that the curved edge of that triangle is pointed towards the eventual circle.

 Sew all your groups; I did a grouping of three.

 While I don’t have a photo for it (where was my mind?), stitch the rays to the inner circle points (the green points in my block interspersed with the blue double-rays).
 Do those in groups as well.
 Now to get them sewn together.

 Find the lower center of the outer point, and pinch it, leaving a mark.

 Match it up with the outer edge of a green inner circle point, and take a stitch, as shown.